Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Why governor limits exist

 Salesforce is a multitenant platform.
-Thousands of orgs share the same physical pod — same database, same app servers, same network.
-If your code could allocate unlimited memory or run unlimited queries, your code could starve every other tenant on the pod.
+Thousands of orgs share the same physical pod.
+Same database, same app servers, same network.
+If your code could allocate unlimited memory or run unlimited queries, your code could starve every other tenant on the pod, and your slow trigger would become someone else's outage.

 Limits enforce a fair-share model.
 Every transaction gets a budget.
-When you hit the budget, the platform rolls back and throws — protecting everyone else, including you.
+When you hit the budget, the platform rolls back and throws, protecting everyone else, including you.
+The rollback is the platform's way of saying "you did not mean to do this; here is your data unchanged."
+That is also why catching LimitException is almost never the right move.
+The transaction is already failed; the only sensible response is to fix the code.

-The trade-off: you can't write the code you'd write in a single-tenant Java backend.
+The trade-off: you cannot write the code you would write in a single-tenant Java backend.
 You have to think in bulk.
-Limits aren't a bug; they're the price of running on Salesforce.
+Limits are not a bug; they are the price of running on Salesforce, and the patterns in this guide are how senior developers internalize that price without thinking about it.

 This is the table to bookmark.